Skip to main content

 Actual texture (the physical surface of the artwork) and implied texture (the appearance of texture rendered through paint).
 Van Gogh's impasto is actual texture; a Vermeer interior renders implied texture in cloth and porcelain.

-What is materials and processes?
+What are materials and processes?

 Show answer